MacondoLabs/macondolabs.github.io/index.md

 ## Welcome to MacondoLabs

-We are a crew of dreamers imagining]()  better tomorrow.
-We have unpaid open spots available, reach out to us with a cool brief message.
+We are a crew of dreamers [imagining](https://youtu.be/-jbTCyvKAKo) a better tomorrow. **We have unpaid open spots available**, *reach out to us with a cool brief message*.

-Are you ready to walk along with us for 100 years of solitude?
+*Are you ready to walk along with us for 100 years of solitude?*

 ### Jekyll Themes